-Ohio's statewide AMBER Alert Plan was launched on Jan.
-1, 2003.
-The program is a voluntary partnership involving law enforcement agencies, broadcasters, transportation agencies and the wireless communications industry to activate an urgent bulletin in the most serious child-abduction cases.
+Ohio's statewide AMBER Alert program was launched on Jan.
+1, 2003 - a voluntary partnership involving law enforcement agencies, broadcasters, transportation agencies and the wireless communications industry to activate an urgent bulletin in the most serious child-abduction cases.
 The goal of an AMBER Alert is to instantly galvanize the entire community to assist in the search for, and safe recovery of, the child.

-The inception of the AMBER Alert is rooted in the national effort to publicize child following the 1996 kidnapping and murder of 9-year-old Amber Hagerman of Dallas, Texas.
+The AMBER Alert is rooted in the national effort to publicize child abductions following the 1996 kidnapping and murder of 9-year-old Amber Hagerman of Dallas, Texas.
 Although named for Amber, the program's title also stands for America's Missing: Broadcast Emergency Response.

-In 2021, Ohio law enforcement issued 14 AMBER alerts through the Ohio AMBER Alert Plan involving 16 children.
-All 16 of the children were recovered safely.
+In 2022, Ohio law enforcement issued eight AMBER Alerts through the Ohio AMBER Alert Plan involving 11 children.
+All 11 of the children were recovered safely.

-Thankfully, most AMBER alerts lead to the child's safe recovery.
+Thankfully, most AMBER Alerts lead to the child's safe recovery.
 For example: